eoinkelly/ember-runloop-handbook/README.md

     doing any jobs that result from those jobs - Ember is a pretty great employee to have working for you!

-There are also some things which are not obvious:

 Something that is not obvious from that description is that there is no "singleton" runloop.
 This is confusing because documentation (including this guide) uses the phrase "the runloop" to refer to the whole system but it is